thecodecousins/thecodecousins/CONTRIBUTE.md

 Write your blog post in markdown with an enhanced flavor from [hugo](https://gohugo.io/).
 If you are intending to do more than just standard mardown (md), checkout [hugo docs](https://gohugo.io/content-management/) to learn more.

-After you are done with your post, please open a [Pull Request](https://github.com/thecodecousins/thecodecousins/compare) on our repository and your post will be up in no time. 🥳🥳

 ### Static assets

 We intend to use leaf bundle organisation for all posts on [TheCodeCousins](https://thecodecousins.com), which is the reason why you were asked to create a folder with your post name and an index.md for post content.